 _create_order() is called.
 It is called from within the

-An exchange connector should keep tracking the status of the order and emit events for any change of states, until the order is completed, cancelled, expired or failed.
+An exchange connector should keep tracking the order's status and emit events for any change of states until the order is completed, cancelled, expired, or failed.

 An order is created by invoking

 sell() in an exchange connector - usually by a strategy module.

 sell() would return immediately with a client-side order ID that Hummingbot uses to track the order's status.

 They would schedule the order to be submitted to the exchange as soon as possible but would not wait for the reply from the exchange before returning.

 In most of our built-in exchange connectors, order submission occurs in the